 Data entry involves transferring information from one source to another.

-For example, I did some data entry on MTurk the other day where I looked at an image of a business card online and typed all the details out (name, address, etc.) into an online form.
+For example, I did some data entry on MTurk a few years ago where I looked at an image of a business card online and typed all the details out (name, address, etc.) into an online form.
 There are no special skills required to do this, in most cases.

 Transcription is listening to an audio file and then typing out what you hear, word for word.
 It's actually a little more technical than just that, but that is basically what you do.